surpher/PactSwiftPMExample/README.md

 2. Download the dependencies by running `swift package resolve` in your project root,
 3. Edit your `Sources` and add your `Tests`,
 4. Build the project by running `swift build`,
-5. Test the app works by running `.build/debug/PactConsumer` (that's the target holding `main.swift` file) - it should print a response from [https://swapi.co/api/people/1/](),
+5. Check if the app works by running `.build/debug/PactConsumer` (that's the target holding `main.swift` file) - it should print a response from [https://swapi.co/api/people/1/](),
 6. Start up the pact mock service by running `pact-mock-service start --pact-specification-version 2.0.0 --log "./tmp/pact.log" --pact-dir "./tmp/pacts" -p 1234`
 (or if you're lazy just `pact-mock-service start`),
 7. Run your tests by running `swift test`,